What is a Trigger Trust?

 Most people want powerful asset protection to thwart off a legal attack.
 You work hard for your money.
 So, if someone sues you, you will want them to have to work much harder.
 People also want to maintain control.
 This trust gives you the virtual control from beginning to end.
 That is, it puts you in the driver’s seat when the legal atmosphere is calm.
 Then, when the litigious hurricane begins to stir in your life, the terms of the trust, which you, yourself agreed were in your best interest, kick in to protect you.

-This organization has been operating for decades and was established in 1906.
-With well over 40,000 clients, it is our experience that this trust works.
+This organization has been operating for decades.
+Our company was established in 1906.
+We believe we have well over 65,000 clients.
+Plus, it is our experience that this trust works.
 We know of no client of ours who has lost money with funds housed in a properly established and operated trust with the trigger mechanism in place.